ashleyannlaz/web-sprint-challenge-javascript-fundamentals/README.md

 Follow these steps to set up your project:

-1. Fork the repo
+1. Fork the repo - done!
-2. Clone your forked version of the repo
+2. Clone your forked version of the repo - done!
-3. cd into your repo and create a branch with your first and last name
+3. cd into your repo and create a branch with your first and last name -  - done!done!
 NOTE: Tests will run for the JavaScript portion of this challenge only
-4. open the terminal in your vs code and type `npm install`
+4. open the terminal in your vs code and type `npm install` - done!
-5. next type `npm run test:watch` in your terminal
+5. next type `npm run test:watch` in your terminal - done!
 6. Complete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit

 ### Task 2: Project Requirements